Olha Petliura: Biography

-In 1924, the settled in Paris.
+In 1924 they settled in Paris.
 Olha did embroidery work in order to ensure a decent living for her family.

-On 25 May 1926 Symon was shot dead by a SPD agent Sholom Schwartzbard.
+On May 25, 1926 Symon was shot dead by Sholom Schwartzbard.
 This greatly affected Olga's health: she fell ill and began to lose her hearing.
 In addition, her daughter fell ill and continued to live with this illness until 1941, after which she died at the age of under 30 years.
 Subsequently, her remains were transferred to the cemetery of Montparnasse and buried in the neighborhood with the grave of her father, Symon.

-Olga Petliura died on 23 November 1959.
+Olga Petliura died on November 23, 1959.
 She was buried in a family grave at the Montparnasse cemetery near her husband and daughter.